Huel Hot & Savoury Review, All You Need to Know

 What I dislike

 1. European price.
-Unfortunately, both European and American customers will have to pay almost double of what British Hueler do.
+Unfortunately, European might have to pay extra.

 2. 7 meal bags are a downgrade.
 I would’ve rather seen the product launched in 14 meal bags, just like Huel powder.